-Poorly aligned, stiff, and weak ankles and knees are sure to cause a lot of pain in the long-run.
+Poorly aligned, stiff, and weak ankles and knees are sure to cause a lot of pain in the long run.
 They can make walking, running, and jumping difficult—if not impossible—especially in old age.
-Correcting the alignment of ankles and knees is a preventive measure to retrain the entire body structure.
+Correcting the alignment of ankles and knees is a necessary preventive measure to maintain the entire body structure.
 The exercises and videos in this article will help you build strength, become better-balanced, more secure, and less prone to injury—well into your senior years.

 How to Build a Strong Base